we-push-it/ansible_cmdb/README.md

 Create your own ideas and store your custom plugins in tasks/reports/custom_reports

+## ansible-lint

+Role passes the ansible-lint production profile with 0 errors.

 # Contribute

 Help us!
 Send issues and contribute your ideas.